Cognigy/Documentation/docs/en/docs/ai/nodes/analytics/merge-profile.md

 |-----------|---------------|------------------------------------------------------------------------------------|
 | ContactId | CognigyScript | The id of the contact you want to merge with the current contact who hit the Node. |

-!!! note "Example"
+## Example

-    Let's say a user is logged in on your website and using the webchat you have there.
-They will thereby have a contact profile where the userId is equal to their ID on your website.
-If you then want to link their website ID to e.g. their account on Amazon, so that they will have the same **Contact Profile** when they talk to your flow through an Alexa device, you just have to obtain their Amazon userId through account linking and give that ID to the Merge Profile Node.
-After this, the contact will have one profile that is activated when they talk with your Flow through the webchat and through their Alexa device.
+Let's say a user is logged in on your website and using the webchat there.
+They will thereby have a contact profile where the userId equals their ID on your website.
+If you want to link their website ID to, for example, their account on Amazon, so they have the same **Contact Profile** when interacting with your flow through an Alexa device, you only need to obtain their Amazon userId through account linking and provide that ID to the Merge Profile Node.
+After this, the contact will have one profile activated when they engage with your Flow through both the webchat and their Alexa device.